shantoroy/shantoroy.github.io/_posts/2025-03-09-kubernetes-for-production-grade-applications.md

 ✅ **It’s cloud-native and supports multi-cloud & hybrid-cloud deployments.**
 ✅ **Enterprises trust Kubernetes for mission-critical workloads.**

 When I first develop a backend or frontend, docker-compose is my go-to solution.
-You will find many docker-compose projects on my GitHub.
-However, when it comes to production, we definitely need to use Kubernetes
+You will find many docker-compose projects on my [GitHub](https://github.com/shantoroy).
+However, when it comes to production, we definitely need to use Kubernetes.
+I have collected some templates from high-starred github repos and putting in one on [Kubernetes Template Collections](https://github.com/shantoroy/kubernetes-yaml-templates).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTMwODQxMTU3LDE3MDc2NzEwNjVdfQ==
+eyJoaXN0b3J5IjpbMTY2Njc4OTgzNiwxNzA3NjcxMDY1XX0=
 -->